CAI (Computer Assisted Instruction)

 Phone: 314-977-3014 Email: email@example.com

-Starting in 2014, the director of the lab (Dr. Nathaniel Rivers) will be available to instructors and faculty alike for Technology Consultations.
+The director of the lab (Dr. Nathaniel Rivers) is available to instructors and faculty alike for Technology Consultations.
 Dr. Rivers will meet and work with any faculty member wishing to incorporate more media options into their courses.
-This work can include assignment design, tutorials, and, when necessary, technology purchases.
-To schedule a Consultation, please contact Dr. Rivers at email@example.com.
+This work can include assignment design, tutorials, and, when necessary, technology and software purchases.
+To schedule a Consultation, please contact Dr. Rivers at firstname.lastname@example.org.

 The CAI lab also offers two certificate programs.
 For more information, please consult the Director (email@example.com):